Blackholan/pyFilConnect/README.md

 This repository contains:

-* dwarforb.py, a python script that allows generating dwarf Monte Carlo samples
+* read_dtfe_dev_v2.py, a python script that allows reading and writing DisPerSe files
-* pyMWGCprogen.ipynb, a jupyter notebook that allows running the code
+* pyFilConnect.ipynb, a jupyter notebook that allows computing filament connectivity and its associated slope and offset.
-* dataBattaglia21.txt, the Milky Way dwarf galaxies catalog
+* HaloMSM, a directory that contains halo catalogue from a &LambdaCDM cosmological simulation
 * dataVasiliev21.txt, the Milky-Way globular clusters catalog

 ## Authors